• Skip to primary navigation

 From here, you have two options.

 For pie/tarts that need to be oven baked: Bake for 7 - 10 minutes until the crust is set and has lightly browned around the edges.
-Allow crust to cool to room temperature on a cooling rack.
+Allow the crust to cool to room temperature on a cooling rack.
 Add desired filling and bake as directed.

-For no bake, cream or chiffon pies/tarts: Freeze for 15 minutes until the crust is set.
+For no bake, cream, or chiffon pies/tarts: Freeze for 15 minutes until the crust is set.
 Add desired no-bake filling and chill as directed.

 You can make this crust up to one day ahead of time.